Applies to: MacroView DMS Next | DMS Next users

 You can also configure search panels from the Search tab.

-To create a new search panel, follow these steps.
+To create a custom search panel, follow these steps.

 -